Ahavah Davis

 Leadership Programs Coordinator

 Gen currently serves as the Leadership Programs Coordinator at the Center.
-Aside from developing and facilitating a variety of leadership presentations, she works with leadership programs such as Service Scholars, LeaderShape, Leadership LOGIC, Women’s Leadership Institute, and ACC Leadership Symposium.
-Gen also currently serves as a co-advisor for Omicron Delta Kappa.
-Aside from her general duties, she voluntarily serves as the current advisor for the NeuroUnity Alliance Society here at FSU, whose mission is centered around fostering a safe space for neurodiverse individuals.
-Living as a proud member of the LGBTQ+ and Latinx communities, she is passionate about providing leadership resources that are accessible and inclusive to all.
+She works with our student leadership programs such as Service Scholars, LeaderShape, Leadership LOGIC and others.
+Aside from programming, Gen develops and facilitates leadership presentations and training sessions upon request.
+She also currently serves as a co-advisor for the Omicron Delta Kappa FSU Circle.
+Aside from her general duties, she voluntarily serves as the current advisor for the NeuroUnity Alliance Society here at FSU, whose mission is centered on fostering a space for neurodiverse individuals.
 You can catch this Tallahassee local and two-time FSU alum (B.S. in Psychology, M.S. in Higher Education) writing poetry and hanging out with her little family at the park.

 Joi Phillips, Ph.D.